krprzenioslo/Hystrixwiki2/How-To-Use.md

 context.shutdown();
 ```

-In a standard java web application a Servlet Filter can be used to initialize this lifecycle by implementing a filter similar to this:
+In a standard Java web application, you can use a Servlet Filter to initialize this lifecycle by implementing a filter similar to this:

 ```java
 public class HystrixRequestContextServletFilter implements Filter {